canrollas/canrollas/README.md

 About Me:

-- 🔭 I’m currently working on ML / Data Science / Software Engineering
+- 🔭 I’m currently working on ML-Image Processing / Data Science / Software Engineering
 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Computer Science
 - 📫 How to reach me: canrollas@gmail.com